Add To Favorites

 Create a replica of the U.S. White House!
 Learn about the building's history, architecture, and its famous occupant's role in U.S. government.

-Research information about the branch of government that is centered in the U.S. White House.
+During an investigation into the organization of the 3 branches of the U.S. government, ask students to research information about the branch of government that is centered in the U.S. White House.
 What are the roles of the president and cabinet?
-Contrast those roles with those of members of congress, who meet in the U.S. Capitol Building, and the Supreme Court.
+Contrast those roles with those of members of Congress, who meet in the U.S. Capitol Building, and the Supreme Court.

 Learn about the architecture, various sections and wings, floor plan, and entrances and lawn of the White House.
 Select a portion of the building to make a three-dimensional model.
 These directions are for the North entrance.
-Use your own ideas as well when you create this or other areas of the building.
+Challenge students to use their own ideas as they re-create this building.

-Cover your work area with recycled newspaper.
+Students cover their work areas with recycled newspaper.
 Using Crayola Tempera Paint and Paint Brushes, paint two pieces of cardboard white to use for the White House and portico.
 Paint the pillars white.
 Paint the bottom of a box lid green to resemble the lawn.
 Paint the pool and a sheet of construction paper blue to use for windows.
 Paint several cotton swabs or craft sticks black for the fence.
 Dry.

 Pool and flowers: Using Crayola School Glue, attach the pool to the middle of the lawn.
 With Crayola Model Magic create flowers growing around the pool.